Are You Worried About Your Teenager’s Emotional, Social or Academic Wellbeing?

 - Q. I don’t think my teen will come to therapy.

 Many teens recoil at the idea of therapy, however, if you are concerned about your teen, it’s imperative that you assume your parental role and tell your teen that help is necessary.
 At the same time, it’s important that your teen has a voice in selecting the therapist.
 Try narrowing therapist choices down to 2 or 3 and empower your teen to choose.
 Also, while teens are often reluctant to come to therapy, an effective teen therapist knows how to connect with teens and address their reservations about therapy.
 I have worked with many adolescents and have the ability to quickly connect with teens and build a strong, trusting therapeutic relationship, which is the key to making progress.

 - Q. Isn’t therapy for teens with serious problems?

 Teen counseling can be helpful for teens struggling with a variety of issues, like conflicts with parents, difficulties in school or with friendships.
 Often, parents second-guess themselves when they’re considering teen counseling.
 However, if you’re reading this, your parental instincts are telling you that you may need some extra help.
 I invite you about teen counseling as a space for your teen and your family to get an outside, experienced, knowledgeable perspective on your difficulties.

 Help and Hope are Possible

 We all want a life where we feel productive, successful and enjoy our relationships.
 Take the first step toward claiming the life that you want.
-Call or click here to schedule an appointment or a free 15-minute phone consultation.
+Call or click here to schedule an appointment.